Easy guide to buying Disney and Universal tickets for Florida

 KENNEDY SPACE CENTER (1 day).

-The space-themed park is around an hour from Orlando.
+The space-themed park is an hour from Orlando.

 To simplify things, let’s remove the non-Orlando attractions (Busch Gardens and Kennedy Space Center) as well as Legoland, which is recommended primarily for children up to 12.
-To answer a question many of you asked, if you are short on time, it is definitely possible to do the four main Disney theme parks in three days and without too much stress.
+To answer a question many of you asked, if you are short on time, it is definitely possible to do the four main Disney theme parks in a minimum of three days and without too much stress, if you need to.
 Of the two Disney waterparks, I would choose just one (and the one I would choose is Blizzard Beach).
+Two days is the minimum time you’ll need at Universal Orlando, three if you plan to go to Volcano Bay Waterpark also.

-Now we’re talking a more realistic 10 days of theme park fun.
-I hope you have a FitBit because you are going to clock up some serious steps on this trip.
-Back to the thing you really need to know – what are the best orlando park tickets to buy?
+Now we’re talking a more realistic plan for theme park fun, which is more than enough to make the price of your Disney and Universal tickets worthwhile.
+If you have read my itinerary suggestion, you will see that I highly recommend rest days to avoid theme park burnout.
+I hope you have a Fitness Tracker because you are going to clock up some serious steps on this trip!Okay, so back to the thing you really need to know – what are the best orlando park tickets to buy and where is the best place to buy Disney and Orlando tickets from the UK?

-Please note, this advice is based purely on my opinion and developed over 20-visits to Orlando.
+PLEASE NOTE: This advice is based purely on my opinion and developed over 35+ visits to Orlando.
 It is designed to suit a general audience who want to see as much as possible on a two-week visit and are seeking advice on park tickets to best fit their time and budget.

 I’m lucky enough to have been invited to Orlando on a sponsored basis on some occasions but this guide, along with every post on passportstamps.uk, is reflective of my true and honest opinion.
-I have and would never recommend somewhere I didn’t believe in or solely because I was paid to do so.
+I was not paid to write this post and would never recommend somewhere I didn’t believe in or solely because I was paid to do so.
 For your information, some of the Walt Disney World, Sea World and Universal Studios tickets UK packages below contain affiliate links.
 This will be of no consequence to you but if you choose to return to this site and use these links to book your tickets I will receive a small financial benefit for my efforts in creating this post.
 I hope you remember to do so.
-For more information on affiliate links, this blogger explains them in more detail here.

 UNIVERSAL ORLANDO, UNIVERSAL’S ISLANDS OF ADVENTURE, VOLCANO BAY AND UNIVERSAL STUDIOS TICKETS UK PRICES